Implementing Akeneo PIM in Medium-Sized Businesses: When Is It Truly Worth It?

 • Simple implementation (standard processes, few interfaces): 30,000–60,000 euros

-• Medium complexity (multiple interfaces, custom workflows): 60,000–120,000 euros
+• Medium complexity (several interfaces, custom workflows): 60,000–120,000 euros

 • High complexity (legacy systems, international structures, extensive data migration): 120,000–250,000 euros and more